roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 "Ugh..."

 Lydia smiled, in a slightly troubled air.
-She didn't look angry however, so Yuuyami done the same thing again.
+She didn't look angry, however, so Yuuyami done the same thing again.
 Then, slowly reached for Lydia's chest.
 I caress it  gently at first, over her clothes.
 The bulge is small, a bud as though, but is also nice.